How Bitcoin and Blockchain Are Changing Crowdfunding

 Because blockchain makes the funding process safe and offers completely transparent access from anywhere in the world, crowdfunding platforms that use blockchain can help to maximize the success of a project.

-There are several ways blockchain or Bitcoin crowdfunding is being used to help fund businesses.
+There are several ways blockchain and Bitcoin crowdfunding are being used to help fund businesses.

 Initial Coin Offerings (ICOs)